 If your lights don’t illuminate on either side and your brake light switch is good, then the next thing to check is the brake light fuse.
 Locate your vehicle’s fuse box, which is usually under the hood or on the kick panel inside the passenger compartment.
 Using the fuse diagram on the box’s cover (or in the manual), find the fuse for the brake circuit and make sure it hasn’t been blown.
 If it has, replace it with a fuse of the same resistance.

 4. Bad Socket

 If you have a single brake light out and the bulb is good, then the next step is to check the light socket itself.
 Brake light problems can include a socket whose connections are dirty or corroded, or one whose wiring has become worn to the point where it’s only making an intermittent connection.
 Replacing a socket is as simple as snipping the old wires and splicing in the new unit, which is typically an inexpensive part to purchase.

 If you keep these tips in mind, most brake light problems will be easy to diagnose and fix on your own.

-Check out all the Vision and Safety products available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
+Check out all the vision and safety products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on diagnosing and repairing brake light problems, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Morguefile